kcg2015/edgar-analytics/README.md

 ### Hash table to track active IP addresses and associated information

 I use a hash table (Python dictionary) ```dict_ip_sess```to keep track active IP addresses and the associated information.
 The hash table use IP addresses as keys.
-The value associated with each key is a tuple that contains the information such as session staring time, ending time, expiration time, and document name, etc. To maintain a small footprint of the table, the table is constantly update.
-The key-value pairs of expired sessions are deleted.
+The value associated with each key is a tuple that contains the information such as session staring time, ending time, expiration time, and document name, etc. To maintain a small footprint of the table, the table is constantly updated, i.e., the key-value pairs of expired sessions are deleted.

 ### Priority queue to track inactive (expired) sessions

 I use Python dictionary implementation of a priority queue (adapted from: https://gist.github.com/matteodellamico/4451520).
 The keys of the dictionary are IP addresses, and values are a tuple of timestamps to be used as priorities.
 In particular, the class ```priority_dict(dict) ``` is used for updating and removing inactive (expired) sessions.
 The advantage over a standard heapq-based priority queue is that priorities of items can be efficiently updated (amortized O(1)).
 To maintain a small footprint of the priority queue, at each new time slot, the session with the top priority (expiration time) is checked.
-If the expiration time is less than or equal to the current time stamp, this session is deem inactive and thus removed from the priority queue.
+If the expiration time is less than or equal to the current time stamp, this session is deemed inactive and thus removed from the priority queue.

 ### Stress tests
 I also run the following tests on the log files with very large number of records.
-The preliminary results show that run time increases linearly with the number of records.
+The preliminary results show that running time increases linearly with the number of records.

 | File name | No. of records| Max. no. of keys| Time (s) |
 | :--------:|:-------------:|     :-----:   | :-----:|